robrich/kubernetes-hands-on-workshop/15-Install-Azure-Kubernetes-Service/README.md

    It'll direct you to open a URL, paste in a code, and login to your Microsoft account.

-3. If necessary, switch subscriptions with `az account list --output table` and [`az account set ...`](https://docs.microsoft.com/en-us/cli/azure/account?view=azure-cli-latest#az-account-set)
+3. If necessary, switch subscriptions with `az account list --output table` and [`az account set --subscription {guid}`](https://docs.microsoft.com/en-us/cli/azure/account?view=azure-cli-latest#az-account-set)

 4. Run this command to login to kubectl: